-When in Oslo, you of course need to try out the real deal – Norwegian food.
+When in Oslo, you of course, need to try out the real deal – Norwegian food.
 It’s not as scary as it sometimes may sound (brown cheese, I mean, we got more than that, come on!).
-Here’s three restaurants to try in Oslo.
+Here are three restaurants to try in Oslo.

 Ecological, Norwegian food at Kolonihagen

 Located in the city district of Frogner you will find the restaurant Kolonihagen.
 With a big beer garden open during summer, this place is really worth a visit.
 On the menu, you will find local fish and chicken with exciting accessories.
 Book your table by sending an email to the restaurant,